openeuler-mirror/infrastructure/docs/cla-guide/sign-as-corporation-en.md

 <p>If you receive an email titled “CLA Administrator Account of XX Enterprise in XX Community”, it indicates that the community has approved your CLA signing.
 The signing is completed.</p>
 </li>
 </ol>
-<h3 id="how-can-i-specify-an-authorized-administrator-for-an-enterprise">How Can I Specify an Authorized Administrator for an Enterprise?</h3>
+<h3 id="how-can-i-specify-an-authorized-administrator-for-an-enterprise">How Can I Specify an Authorized Manager for an Enterprise?</h3>
 <ol>
 <li>
 <p>Click <strong>Signing CLA Guide for Corporation</strong> on the <a href="https://clasign.osinfra.cn/corporationManagerLogin">Signing Page</a> and drag down to the bottom to click Administrator platform to go to the <a href="https://clasign.osinfra.cn/corporationManagerLogin">login page of the CLA management system</a><br>